-Why Most Airbnb Deals Fail (And How to Spot a Winner)
+Why Most Airbnb Deals Fail — And How to Spot a Winner Before You Buy

-Successful short-term rental investors use a repeatable, data-driven process to evaluate every deal before they commit a single dollar.
-They know which metrics matter, where to find reliable data, and how to model different scenarios quickly.
+Investors who consistently win with Airbnb and short-term rentals follow a disciplined, data-driven process on every single deal — before a dollar is committed.
+They know which metrics matter, where to source reliable data, and how to model multiple scenarios quickly.
+Here is what that process looks like in practice.

 • Revenue per available room (RevPAR)

-• Monthly mortgage, insurance, taxes, and HOA fees
+• Monthly mortgage (PITI) and HOA fees if applicable

-• Management fees (even if you plan to self-manage initially)
+• Property management fees — budget for these even if you plan to self-manage initially

 • Net operating income (NOI)